-- Measurable — does the goal have a quantitative value attached to it?
+- Measurable – always add a quantitative value

-- Relevant — will the goal help your business grow?
+- Relevant – has to apply to your business

-Meghan’s SMART goal is to increase her online orders by 30 percent this month.
+Meghan came back with a goal of 30 percent online reservations for her threading spas.
 Would you agree that this is a SMART goal?
 Look closely because it does meet all five criteria:

-- Relevant — growing online sales will help Meghan grow her business.
+- Relevant – Growing reservations will help Meghan plan resources accordingly and grow her business

 Now, Meghan must consider what questions she needs to ask to meet her goal.